GenericMappingTools/gmt/doc/rst/source/supplements/potential/gpsgridder.rst

     statistics of the misfit (mean, standard deviation, and rms) for *u* and *v* separately and combined.
-Optionally, append a filename and we will write the data table, augmented by two extra columns after each of the *u* and *v* columns holding the spline estimate and the misfit.
+Optionally, append a filename and we will write the data table, augmented by two extra columns after each of the *u* and *v* columns holding the spline estimates and misfits.

 .. _-F:

 |-F|\ [**d**\ \|\ **f**]\ *fudge*\
     The Green's functions are proportional to terms like 1/r^2 and log(r) and thus blow up for r == 0.
-To prevent that we offer two schemes:
+To prevent that we offer two fudging schemes:
     **-Fd**\ *del_radius* lets you add a constant offset to all radii and must be specified in the user units.
-Alternatively, use **-Ff**\ *factor* which will compute *del_radius* from the product of the shortest inter-point distance and $factor* [0.01].
+Alternatively, use **-Ff**\ *factor* which will compute *del_radius* from the product of the shortest inter-point distance and *factor* [0.01].

 .. _-I: